-Becoming a master electrician allows you to train and mentor apprentices, lead assignments, and manage other electricians.
-A master electrician must have good leadership and delegation skills to be successful at project management.
-With more responsibility comes higher pay, so it is common for master electricians to have a pay raise once they become certified.
+Becoming a master electrician allows you to train and mentor apprentices, lead assignments, and manage others.
+They must have good leadership and delegation skills to be successful at project management.
+With more responsibility comes higher pay, so it is common for them to have a pay raise once they become certified.

 8. Find your passion

 As you train to become an electrician, you work in a variety of settings to become comfortable working with different types of electrical systems.
-There are many different types of electricians that you can work as, so it is important to find the position you’ll be most happy in.
-Some of the most common types of electricians include:
+There are many different types that you can work in, so it is important to find the position you’ll be most happy in.
+Some of the most common types include:

 - Residential Electricians